jewwiid/preset.ie/docs/email-marketing/MISSING-EMAILS-ANALYSIS.md

-# Missing Email Types Analysis
+sw# Missing Email Types Analysis

 Based on `packages/types/src/notifications.ts`, here's what we have vs. what's missing: